 What is the SLI?

-The faculty for the SLI specifically focused on topics that would engage undergraduate students regardless of their experiences working with orientation/transition/retention programs.
-Students will have an opportunity to meet other students and work closely with the SLI faculty.
-Sessions will be interactive and students will be expected to share their experiences.
+retention programs.
+Students will have an opportunity to meet other students in similar roles.
+Sessions will be interactive and students will be able to share their experiences.

 How do I sign my student up?